JosieOnGit/Luniks/Stories/Drafted Stories/Story Drafts.md

 # Story Drafts
 Much like the title suggests, these are drafts for the story surrounding Luniks as a whole.
 This project will be grand, and span a small percentage of all of Earth's history.
-Key points can be found in [[List of Historic Events]].
+Key points can be found in [[List of historic events]].

 ## Leremkov Trials
 The Leremkov Trials have grown too big to remain a draft, and are now available at [[Leremkov Trials]].
-The info on the characters is now available at its corresponding [[Historic Events/Leremkov Trials/Character List|Character List]].
+The info on the characters is now available at its corresponding [[Stories/Leremkov Trials/Character List|Character List]].

 ### Vitaly Leremkov
 Vitaly Leremkov's story has grown too big to remain a draft.
 It is now available at [[Vitaly Leremkov, 2039-2095]].